 The Goodner Collection and the Owens Collection of Native American materials were gifts to the UW-Eau Claire Foundation.
-The Newman Collection of Native American artifacts and memorabilia is on loan to the Foundation.
-Part of the Newman Collection is displayed on the first floor of Hibbard Humanities Hall, next to the office of the American Indian Studies program.
-Other collections include Wisconsin Indian basketry and beadwork, casts, and skeletal materials pertaining to human evolution.
-Used extensively by students in cultural and physical anthropology courses, these materials are on display in classrooms in Room 303, Schneider Hall.
+The Adin T. Newman Collection of Historical Artifacts and Memorabilia has been on loan for decades to the Foundation from Lorenzo and Gloria Newman in memory of Dewey Beard.
+Part of the collection is displayed on the first floor of Hibbard Humanities Hall, next to the office of the American Indian Studies program.
+An extensive new exhibit of the collection was debuted in the Spring of 2013 in the Council Oak Room of the Davies Center.
+The remainder of the collection currently is housed in Archives and Special Collections in the Library.
+There are other items related to Wisconsin Indian basketry and beadwork, casts, and skeletal materials pertaining to human evolution that are used extensively by students in cultural and physical anthropology courses.
+These materials are on display in Room 303, Schneider Hall.
+The John L. Buchholz Jazz Library, is a rare and extensive collection of jazz charts and recordings donated in 2012 to the UW-Eau Claire Foundation in honor of John L. Buchholz, professor emeritus of English.
+The longtime jazz musician was among the founding members of the UW-Eau Claire Jazz Ensemble in 1962 and performed throughout the region.
+This one-of-a-kind collection of more than 1,000 charts and 900 recordings includes Count Basie, Sammy Nestico, Bill Holman, Tommy Dorsey, Benny Goodman and many more legends of jazz.
+It also is located in Archives and Special Collections.
 The James Newman Clark Bird Museum, circular in shape, surrounds the Planetarium in Phillips Hall.
 The collection of approximately 530 specimens and four dioramas depicting native birds in their natural habitats is used by students in biology.
 The museum is open to the public from 8:00 a.m. to 4:30 p.m., Monday through Friday, and at other times by appointment.
 For more information contact Ms. Lynn Young Janik, Department of Biology.
 The L. E. Phillips Planetarium, located in the J.N.
 Clark Museum (Phillips Hall), contains a Spitz model A-3-P planetarium with a seating capacity of 50.
 The planetarium is used by classes in the Department of Physics and Astronomy.
 Programs for local school groups and the public are scheduled during the year.
 Putnam Park, 200 acres of natural vegetation in the midst of the campus, provides an area for the study of flora and fauna within easy walking distance of classrooms, as well as a place for relaxation and hiking.
 The park is traversed by Putnam Drive and by a nature trail, for which printed guides are available in the Campus Information Services of Davies Center.
-For more information contact Dr. Evan Weiher, Department of Biology.
+For more information contact Dr. Joseph Rohrer, Department of Biology.
 The S. W. Casey Observatory, located atop Phillips Hall, contains a computer-controlled, seven-inch Maksutov-Cassegrain telescope with a charge-coupled-device (CCD) camera.
 The observatory is adjacent to an observing deck with 11 stations for student use in astronomy laboratory classes.
 These stations use eight-inch telescopes.
 Off-Campus-Wisconsin: